CPD events for police officers and staff working at chief inspector level and above.

 The network holds quarterly events, virtually and in person.
 The events provide opportunities to network and learn from experienced senior police staff guest speakers, to support you in your CPD and help maximise your future career options.

-Contact hub@college.police.uk to sign up for email updates about network events and secondment opportunities.
+Contact hub@college.police.uk to sign up for email updates about how to register for upcoming network events and secondment opportunities.

 Network events